DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 With interfaces, we could use an `extends` clause to extend from other types, and we were able to do something similar with intersections and name the result with a type alias.

-**The principal difference between the two is *how conflicts are handled*, and that difference is typically one of the main reasons why you’d pick one over the other between an interface and a type alias of an intersection type.**
+**The principal difference between the two is *how conflicts are handled*, and that difference is typically one of the main reasons why you'd pick one over the other between an interface and a type alias of an intersection type.**

 ## Generic Object Types

-Let’s imagine a `Box` type that can contain any value - `string`s, `number`s, `Giraffe`s, whatever.
+Let's imagine a `Box` type that can contain any value - `string`s, `number`s, `Giraffe`s, whatever.

 ```ts
 interface Box {